-As well as house points the children in the Nursery have their name on an Owl on our celebration tree.
+The children in Nursery and Reception have their name on an Owl on our celebration tree.
 Each day the children start in the nest at the bottom and work their way up the tree branches to the Golden leaf as they demonstrate great behavioural choices.
 When they reach the Golden Leaf they receive 'A Tweet to you' a certificate sent home with them that evening to celebrate their achievement.
-Like the main school our 'Always' children will also have the opportunity to move further up a Golden Ladder and to a Golden Treehouse where they will receive their always badge in recognition of their excellent behavioural choices.